opendocsg/slw-judgments-backfill/2014_SGHC_215/report.md

  (2) Any person who is proved or presumed to have had a controlled drug in his possession shall, until the contrary is proved, be presumed to have known the nature of that drug.

-25     In order for the accused to rebut this presumption, he has to show on a balance of probabilities that he did not know the nature of the controlled drug referred to in the charge: _Nagaenthran a/l K Dharmalingam v Public Prosecutor_ [2011] 4 SLR 1156 (“ _Nagaenthran_ ”) at [23].
+25     In order for the accused to rebut this presumption, he has to show on a balance of probabilities that he did not know the nature of the controlled drug referred to in the charge: _Nagaenthran a/l K Dharmalingam v Public Prosecutor_ <span class="citation">[2011] 4 SLR 1156</span> (“ _Nagaenthran_ ”) at [23].
 This requires the court to evaluate the evidence to ascertain whether there was wilful blindness on the part of the accused.
 Thus, I shall first deal with the law on wilful blindness.

 **_The law on wilful blindness_**

-26     In _Tan Kiam Peng v Public Prosecutor_ [2008] 1 SLR(R) 1 (“ _Tan Kiam Peng_ ”), the court held that wilful blindness is equivalent to actual knowledge at law (at [104]):
+26     In _Tan Kiam Peng v Public Prosecutor_ <span class="citation">[2008] 1 SLR(R) 1</span> (“ _Tan Kiam Peng_ ”), the court held that wilful blindness is equivalent to actual knowledge at law (at [104]):

  ...
 This is entirely understandable as well as logical and practical simply because the court cannot read a person’s mind (see per Yong CJ in Koo Pui Fong , supra , as well as per Lord Esher MR in Brunton at [109] below).
 As we have just mentioned, a clear admission is going to be extremely rare.
 The proof of an actual situation of actual knowledge is, in the circumstances, going to be equally rare.
 This is a fortiori the case in so far as offences under the Act are concerned.
 Accused persons are hardly likely to admit to possessing actual knowledge and can (indeed, will) easily disavow such knowledge even if it existed, given the surreptitious nature inherent in drug offences as well as the draconian penalties that are imposed on conviction.
 In any event, as we have already noted, wilful blindness has, in any event, always been treated, in law, as actual knowledge. ... [emphasis added]

 Wilful blindness is also a fact-sensitive enquiry.
-It should be premised on a strong factual basis and has to meet a high threshold: _Khor Soon Lee v Public Prosecutor_ [2011] 3 SLR 201 at [20].
+It should be premised on a strong factual basis and has to meet a high threshold: _Khor Soon Lee v Public Prosecutor_ <span class="citation">[2011] 3 SLR 201</span> at [20].

 _What are the suspicious circumstances that give rise to a duty to inquire?_